charmed-hpc/slurm-bundles/README.md

 $ juju deploy slurm
 ```

-This command will deploy and configure a Slurm cluster with:
+This command will deploy and configure a Slurm cluster with one of each of the
+following components:
-- 1 `slurmctld` node: the central management node
+- `slurmctld` node: the central management node
-- 1 `slurmdbd` node: the database accounting node
+- `slurmdbd` node: the database accounting node
-- 1 `slurmd` node: the compute node
+- `slurmd` node: the compute node
-- 1 `slurmrestd` node: the REST API interface to Slurm
+- `slurmrestd` node: the REST API interface to Slurm
-- 1 `percona-cluster` node: the MySQL database
+- `percona-cluster` node: the MySQL database

 ## Documentation